-He has Non-Executive Director positions in early-stage BioTech companies focusing on BioAnalytic and Antibody Drug Conjugation platforms, is a member of Epiphany Capital and is a Strategic Adviser for BioTech Companies in Spain, UK and Singapore
+He has Non-Executive Director positions in early-stage BioTech companies focusing on BioAnalytic and Antibody Drug Conjugation platforms, is a member of Epiphany Capital and is a Strategic Adviser for multiple BioTech Companies

-With his extensive experience and knowledge in clinical practice and commercialisation of medicine, Ian works to shape and develop clients through critical inflection points, taking them to a successful fundraising.
+With his extensive experience and knowledge in clinical practice and commercialisation of medicine, Ian works to shape and develop clients and their development programmes through critical inflection points, taking them to a successful fundraising, out-license or clinical phase.
 He is a consultant to research institutions, emerging biotechs, pharmaceutical companies and VC Groups for business development, asset valuation & commercialisation strategies.

-Before setting up Atebion, Ian was Portfolio & Evaluations Director for AstraZeneca, responsible for BD&L and techno-commercial asset evaluation of in-house and externalisation opportunities on behalf of the ex-US Business.
+Before setting up Atebion, Ian was Portfolio & Evaluations Director for AstraZeneca, responsible for Business Development & Licensing and techno-commercial asset evaluation of in-house and externalisation opportunities on behalf of the ex-US Business.
 He has a PhD in clinical chemistry.

 Tim Dempsey assists Atebion BDS in investor-related projects, whether this relates to defining investor strategy, brokering investor / VC meetings for Investment Rounds, providing company valuations or for the general support of investment decisions.